awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

 **Note**
 The asset model creation process can take up to a few minutes for complex models\.
 After the asset model status is **ACTIVE**, you can use the asset model to create assets\.
 For more information, see [Asset and model states](asset-and-model-states.md)\.

+1. \(Optional\) After you create your asset model, you can configure your asset model for the edge\.
+For more information about Sitewise Edge, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.

+   1. On the model page, choose **Configure for Edge**\.

+   1. On the model configuration page, choose the edge configuration for your model\.
+This controls where AWS IoT SiteWise can compute and store properties associated with this asset model\.
+For more information about configuring your model for the edge, see [Setting up edge capability](using-sitewise-edge.md)\.

+   1. For **Custom edge configuration**, choose the location that you want AWS IoT SiteWise to compute and store each of your asset model properties\.
+**Note**
+Transforms and metrics that are associated must be configured for the same location\.
+For more information about configuring your model for the edge, see [Setting up edge capability](using-sitewise-edge.md)\.

+   1. Choose **Save**\.
+On the model page, your **Edge configuration** should now be **Configured**\.

 ## Creating an asset model \(CLI\)<a name="create-asset-model-cli"></a>

 You can use the AWS Command Line Interface \(AWS CLI\) to create an asset model\.